croningp/pycont/README.md

 # and load the config file in a MultiPumpController
 controller = pycont.controller.MultiPumpController.from_configfile(SETUP_CONFIG_FILE)

-# initialize the pumps in a smart way, if they are already initialized we do not want to reinitialize them because they got back to zero position
+# initialize the pumps in a smart way, if they are already initialized we do not want to reinitialize them because they go back to zero position
 controller.smart_initialize()

-# idividual pumps can be accessed in two ways:
+# individual pumps can be accessed in two ways:
 # - in the dict ```controller.pumps['pump_name']```
 # - directly as an attribute ```controller.pump_name```
 # the two above method link to the same pump instance